and we’re passionate about keeping it healthy.

 Click here for more information about the festival of races.

-OSI’s Medical Mentoring Program is the opportunity of a lifetime for high school students interested in medical careers, providing invaluable firsthand experiences that help students make educated decisions about their futures.
+Medical Mentoring of the Fox Valley is the opportunity of a lifetime for high school students interested in medical careers, providing invaluable firsthand experiences that help students make educated decisions about their futures.
 This formative experience has the power to solidify career aspirations and transform lives.

 Based on their interests, selected students from area high schools are paired with mentors at OSI or another medical facility.
 Students spend three half-days observing mentors in their day-to-day work environments, including fast-paced clinical and surgery settings.
 Job shadowing opportunities are available with physicians, physician assistants, nurse practitioners, registered nurses, physical therapists, and surgical technologists.

-To learn more about the program, please contact Tammy Oppermann, Medical Mentoring Program Director, at 920.560.1164 or at firstname.lastname@example.org.
+To learn more about the program, please contact Katie Olp, Medical Mentoring Program Director, at email@example.com.

-To request a job shadow, please contact Sarah Bleier at email@example.com.
+To request a job shadow, please contact Erica Blair at firstname.lastname@example.org.

-The Orthopedic & Sports Institute of the Fox Valley places significant emphasis on the professionalism of Medical Mentoring students considering entrance into the field of medicine.
-It is therefore incumbent upon parents to refrain from making contacts to the program director/job shadowing coordinator on behalf of your high schooler.
-All communication concerning job shadow opportunities will be conducted between the student and the director/coordinator.
+The Orthopedic & Sports Institute places significant emphasis on the professionalism of Medical Mentoring students considering entrance into the field of medicine.
+It is therefore incumbent upon parents to refrain from making contacts to the program directors/job shadowing coordinator on behalf of your high schooler.
+All communication concerning job shadow opportunities will be conducted between the student and the directors/coordinator.
 Adherence to this expectation allows for the maximum growth of the participants throughout the experience.